ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 ## Next steps
 {: #imd-next-steps-md}

-* [Access metadata from a running instance](/docs/vpc?topic=vpc-imd-access-instance-metadata) and use it to bootstrap new instances
+* [Access metadata from a running instance](/docs/vpc?topic=vpc-imd-access-instance-metadata) and use it to bootstrap new instances.
 * [Create and use a trusted profile](/docs/vpc?topic=vpc-imd-trusted-profile-metadata) to access IAM-enabled services.